Kgothatso-Masekwameng/PROG6221pt1ST10440843/README.md

-# PROG6221pt1
+# PROG6221
-# 🛡️ Cybersecurity Awareness Bot - Part 1
+# 🛡️ Cybersecurity Awareness Bot -

 Welcome to the **Cybersecurity Awareness Bot**, a simple yet interactive command-line chatbot built in **C#**.
 This is Part 1 of a multi-phase Portfolio of Evidence (POE) project focused on promoting safe online practices through conversational interaction.